Hawaiian Chicken Long Rice

 Additions and Substitutions:

 While the traditional Chicken Long Rice recipe features long rice noodles, chicken, ginger, garlic, and chicken broth, there are several additional ingredients you can add to take your dish to the next level or adjust it to your tastes.
-Here are some ideas for adding a twist to the traditional flavors of this Chicken Long Rice recipe:
+Here are some ideas for adding a twist to the traditional flavors of this recipe:

 1. Vegetables: Add a variety of vegetables to the dish, such as carrots, celery, bok choy, green beans or spinach, to increase its nutritional value and add vibrant colors.